View this strategy in an easy read format.

 • provide support and advice services through local multi-disciplinary teams who can wrap around the child, young person, family, school or setting, to achieve the very best outcomes.
 These Locality Teams will include an Educational Psychologist, Specialist Teacher, SEN Provision Lead, SEN Family Worker and Inclusion Lead.
 This model allows us to be flexible so that we can deliver the support that is needed, where it is needed

-• ensure our Locality Teams include an Early Years Support and Advice Officer and Portage Consultant to support our youngest children before they start school
+• ensure our Locality Teams include an Early Years Support and Advice Officer and Portage Consultant (now called Best Start in Life Advisor) to support our youngest children before they start school

 • develop Inclusion Hubs within mainstream primary and secondary schools to support children and young people with either communication and interaction needs or Social, Emotional and Health (SEMH) difficulties.
 Inclusion Hubs are Specially Resourced Provisions (SRP) which provide additional specialist facilities on a mainstream school site